JimRaza/QC-Projects/README.md

 Irfanthesis - draft of an MPhil thesis on using category theory in quantum computing

-Masoodthesis - draft of an MPhil thesis on deformed quantum mechanics
+thesis-MASOOD - MPhil thesis on deformed quantum mechanics

 both projects have been completed